junhewk/RcppMeCab/README.md

 ```
 pos(sentence) # returns list, sentence will present on the names of the list
 pos(sentence, join = FALSE) # for yielding morphemes only (tags will be given on the vector names)
+pos(sentence, format = "data.frame") # the result will returned as a data frame format
 pos(sentence, user_dic) # gets a compiled user dictionary
 posParallel(sentence, user_dic) # parallelized version uses more memory, but much faster than the loop in single threading
 ```

 + sentence: a text for analyzing
++ join: If it gets TRUE, output form is (morpheme/tag).
+If it gets FALSE, output form is (morpheme) + tag in attribute.
++ format: The default is a list.
+If you set this as `"data.frame", the function will return the result in a data frame format.
 + sys_dic: a directory in which `dicrc` file is located, default value is "" or you can set your default value using `options(mecabSysDic = "")`
 + user_dic: a user dictionary file compiled by `mecab_dict_index`, default value is also ""
-+ join: If it gets TRUE, output form is (morpheme/tag).
-If it gets FALSE, output form is (morpheme) + tag in attribute.

 ## Compiling User Dictionary